ENCYCLOPEDIC ENTRY

 Reaction Zone

 The acidic vent fluid continues to heat up as it flows and seeps toward the vent’s source of heat.
-The closer magma wells to the fluid, the warmer the fluid becomes and the quicker its chemical reaction time will be.
+The closer magma wells to the fluid, the warmer the fluid becomes and the quicker its time will be.

 Upflow Zone

-The vent fluid becomes more buoyant in the reaction zone and races back toward the surface.
+The vent fluid becomes more in the reaction zone and races back toward the surface.
 Incoming flows of vent fluid may also push the superheated fluid upward toward the seafloor.
 Vent fluid has the least amount of time in this upflow zone.

 The vent fluid’s temperature drops slightly as it races away from the vent’s heat source.
 Vent fluid can lose heat in three major ways.
-First, heat can dissipate into the surrounding rocks.
+First, heat can into the surrounding rocks.
 Second, it can mix with cold seawater seeping in from above.
 Both of these methods involve a transfer of heat (from the vent fluid to either rocks or seawater).
-This process is called conductive cooling.
+This process is called cooling.

 Ejection Sites

-Diffuse flows usually cover a larger portion of a vent field than narrow hydrothermal vents.
+Diffuse flows usually cover a larger portion of a than narrow hydrothermal vents.
 Vent fluids exiting through diffuse flows are usually cooler, less toxic (from mixing with seawater), and exit into the ocean more slowly over a larger area.
-Diffuse flows also lack the telltale “smoke” of gushing hydrothermal vents.
+Diffuse flows also lack the telltale “smoke” of hydrothermal vents.

 Plumes